shinesac/covid-19/README.md

 -Fill out form properly and press submit.
 See reported/confirmed count increase with each submission.
 - Repeat filling out form successfully for both reported and confirmed forms to see each count increase on the main page.

 - to see media query functionality, resize browser.
-Check in google developer tools.
+Check in google developer tools or go to website on mobile device.
 - toggle hamburger menu in mobile view.

 *if needed, you can clear your local storage by entering the console and passing localStorage.clear()*